 A loan can take care of a one-time financial emergency.
 However, if you are dealing with long-term financial hardship, assistance programs can help.

-Government Programs for Rental Assistance
+Government Agencies and Rental Assistance Programs

 Many government programs help individuals and families that require financial assistance with rent payments through grants; here are a few: